Smartphone Users Statistics 2026 (Global Usage Data)

 Philippines5 hours 47 minutes

-Thailand 5 houses 28 minutes
+Thailand 5 hours 28 minutes

 Brazil5 hours 25 minutes